 Australia maintains diplomatic relations with the DPRK, but the relationship is severely constrained by Australia's concerns over the DPRK's nuclear weapons and missile programs.
-The relationship was further strained recently by the DPRK's third nuclear test in February 2013 and launch of a long-range rocket in December 2012 in contravention of UN Security Council resolutions.
-Earlier serious provocations included the DPRK's shelling of the Republic of Korea's (ROK, also known as South Korea) Yeonpyeong Island in November 2010, the DPRK's disclosure of a uranium-enrichment program in November 2010 and the DPRK's sinking of the ROK naval vessel, the Cheonan, in March 2010.
+The relationship was further strained by the DPRK's third nuclear test in February 2013 and launch of a long-range rocket in December 2012 in contravention of United Nations (UN) Security Council resolutions.
+Earlier serious provocations included the DPRK's shelling of the Republic of Korea's (ROK, also known as South Korea) Yeonpyeong Island in November 2010, the disclosure of a uranium-enrichment program in November 2010 and the sinking of the ROK naval vessel, the Cheonan, in March 2010.
 Australia continues to work closely with the UN, the ROK, the United States, Japan and other countries in support of DPRK denuclearisation and maintains strong sanctions against the DPRK.

 Australia's bilateral aid program to the DPRK has been suspended since 2002 due to concerns about the DPRK's nuclear weapons program.
-Australia's aid to the DPRK is therefore limited to humanitarian assistance provided to the DPRK through the UN and other international agencies.
+Australia's aid to the DPRK is limited to humanitarian assistance provided to the DPRK through the UN World Food Programme and other international agencies.
 Australia continues to raise its concerns over social conditions and human rights violations in the DPRK.
 The Australian Government is prepared to take forward its bilateral relationship, but for this to occur, Australia would need the DPRK to make substantial progress towards denuclearisation and cease all provocative actions that reduce the stability of the Korean Peninsula.

 The Korean Peninsula was first unified as a sovereign state in 918 under the Goryeo Dynasty (the source of the English name "Korea").
 In 1392, the Joseon Dynasty took power, and ruled until it was replaced by the Korean Empire in 1897.
 From 1910 to 1945, the Korean Peninsula was subject to colonial rule by Japan.
 Following Japan's defeat in World War II, Korea was temporarily divided into two occupied zones, with the United States administering the southern half and the Soviet Union administering the area north of the 38th parallel.
-Initial plans to unify the peninsula quickly dissolved due to domestic opposition and the politics of the Cold War.
+Initial plans to unify the Peninsula quickly dissolved due to domestic opposition and the politics of the Cold War.
 In 1948, new governments were established in the two occupied zones – the ROK and the DPRK.

 The DPRK has a centralised government, strictly controlled by the nominally communist Korean Workers' Party (KWP), to which all government officials belong.
 The government operates under the national guiding principles of juche "self-reliance", and songun "military first".